LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/automatic-messages-configuration-guide.md

 ### To customize an automatic message

-1. Log into LiveEngage, and then click on the **Campaigns** tab.
+1. Log into LiveEngage, and then click on the **Campaign Builder** tab.
 The footnote is displayed at the bottom of the page.
 2. In the footnote, click **Automatic Messages**.
 The Automatic Messages list is displayed.
 Click the Live chat tab:

 ![](/img/automatic-messages-library.png)